 Sites of Great Moravia: Slavonic Fortified Settlement at Mikulcice - Church of St.Margaret at Kopcani

-Sites of Great Moravia: Slavonic Fortified Settlement at Mikulcice - Church of St.Margaret at Kopcani is part of the Tentative list of Slovakia in order to qualify for inclusion in the World Heritage List.
+Sites of Great Moravia: Slavonic Fortified Settlement at Mikulcice - Church of St.Margaret at Kopcani is part of the Tentative list of Czechia in order to qualify for inclusion in the World Heritage List.

 Click here for a short description of the site, as delivered by the state party.